Stateless Mind Pavilion

 A Dynamic Hub for Exchange

 The Stateless Mind Pavilion is not only a space, but a site of ongoing interaction and dialogue that takes shape through shared presence.
-Rather than operating through fixed agendas or predetermined outcomes, it hosts gatherings such as artist talks, workshops, performances, and conversations as they emerge in response to each context.
+Rather than operating through fixed agendas or predetermined outcomes, it hosts gatherings such as artist talks, workshops, performances, and conversations as they emerge in response to each context and geography.

 Its orientation is grounded in staying with questions of belonging, identity, and displacement as they surface through practice.
 Guided by the presence and narratives of participating artists and curators, the Pavilion brings those involved into shared situations of attentiveness, where the complexities of existing between multiple worlds can be encountered without the need for resolution.